-Let’s take a look at the kinds of things we’ll want to add to a charging plate:
+Let’s take a look at the kinds of things we’ll want to add to an orgonite charging plate:

 Salt is pretty much the major ingredient.
 Pictured here is regular sea salt and pink Himalayan salt.
 I’ve also got a large bag of selenite shards and dust that are essential to bringing a cleansing energy to the plate.
 If you choose, you can include herbs like sage or palo santo.
 Really, if it cleanses and charges, it can go in the plate.
 Just be sure you don’t add too many types of crystals whose energies might compete with each other.
 We want to keep the energy of this plate simple and focused.